Professor of Anesthesiology,

 Inter-Agency Task Force

-Jianguo Cheng, MD, PhD, FIPP is the President of American Academy of Pain Medicine (AAPM) and immediate past Chair of the US Section of World Institute of Pain.
+Jianguo Cheng, MD, PhD, FIPP is Past President of American Academy of Pain Medicine (AAPM) and immediate past Chair of the US Section of World Institute of Pain.
 He has recently been appointed to the US Department of Health and Human Services (HHS) Pain Management Best Practices Inter-agency Task Force (PMTF) to propose updates to best practices and issue recommendations that address gaps or inconsistencies for managing chronic and acute pain.
 Dr. Cheng is also a member of the Centers for Medicare & Medicaid Services (CMS) Expert Work Group (EWG) to develop, specify, and maintain clinical quality measures.

 As a physician investigator, Dr. Cheng has directed basic, translational, and clinical investigations of stem cells, opioid tolerance, and chronic pain.
 His research is supported by research grants from the National Institutes of Health (NIH), the Department of Defense, and other funding agencies.